 Hold the weekly scheduling meeting.
 If the above steps have been taken, the agenda will be to make final minor adjustments to the schedule and “sign off”.
 The meeting should take no more than 10 minutes.

 When the meeting is over, the Backlog Manager should then put on his scheduling hat and prepare a draft detailed work schedule for the week with tradespeople’s names assigned.
 This takes some time and concentration, which is why I recommend that this draft not be prepared by the Maintenance Supervisor whose rapidly-changing daily priorities may prevent him from doing this important task.
 However, the draft schedule must be reviewed with and revised by the Maintenance Supervisor who does have the final responsibility of deciding which tradespeople are assigned to work orders.
+For details of a process to prepare a graphic weekly schedule, see Part 2 “Scheduling Maintenance Work”.

 When the schedule is completed, it should be sent to everyone who has an interest, including operating control rooms and maintenance shop notice boards.